AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-filter-keyword-results.md

 ## Filter by SERP Rank {#filter-by-serp-rank}

-1. Go to the Keywords section.
+1. Go to the [!UICONTROL Keywords] section.

    ![](assets/image2014-9-18-12-3a0-3a10.png)